Devokr

 In order to achieve these and similar goals in our private life, it is necessary to determine how we will reach that goal.
 However, this should not be confused with creating a to-do list, OKRs that we create in our private life will lead us to successful results, just like in business life.
 We can also share our personal OKRs with those around us, include them in these goals and set a common goal.

-You can start using our product via creating an account at register page.
+You can start using our product via creating an account at page.